MahmoudThePeltist/BOB-Node-Typescript-Bootstrapper/README.md

  * /src/seeders     - Seed files and factories to populate the database on project launch.
  * /src/routers     - Route files to define the project RESTful endpoints.
  * /src/controllers - MVC Controllers to contain the project business logic.
+ * /src/cron        - A centralized CRON directory for all CRON operations.
 ```
 ## Packages of note
  * [Express:](expressjs.com) "A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications."